systeminsights/mtconnectR/cran-comments.md

-## Resubmission
+## Submission
-This is a resubmission.
+This is a new release.
 In this version I have:

-* Changed the DESCRIPTION to remove some reduntant lines as requested.
-* Added link to 'MTConnect' in the description as requested
-* Updated NEWS.MD with some changes that had not been documented
+* Added new functions to parse G Code and simulate device data from it
+* Also added functions to map simulated timestamps to actual timestamps and visualize the same

 ## Test environments
 * local OS X install - 10.11.3 (15D21), R 3.2.3